 Eid prayers were not held on roads in Uttar Pradesh for the first time, Adityanath says

-This has stopped after the BJP retained power in the Assembly elections, the chief minister says at an event organised by the RSS.
+The chief minister also said that Ram Navami was celebrated in a grand manner in the state.

-Uttar Pradesh Chief Minister Adityanath on Sunday said that Eid prayers were not held on roads for the first time in the state since the Bharatiya Janata Party retained power in the Assembly elections earlier this year, The Indian Express reported.
+Uttar Pradesh Chief Minister Adityanath on Sunday said that Eid prayers were not held on the roads for the first time in the state since the Bharatiya Janata Party retained power in the Assembly elections earlier this year, The Indian Express reported.

-Adityanath made the remarks while speaking at an event organised by the Rashtriya Swayamsevak Sangh to celebrate 75 years of its magazines – Organiser and Panchjanya.
+Adityanath made the remarks at an event organised by the Rashtriya Swayamsevak Sangh to celebrate 75 years of its magazines, Organiser and Panchjanya.

 “Ram Navami was celebrated in a grand manner in Uttar Pradesh,” Adityanath said during the event, ANI reported.
 “There was no violence anywhere in the state.
 For the first time in Uttar Pradesh, namaz [prayers] on Eid and on Alvida Juma [last Friday of Ramadan] has not been held on the road.”